13 Jan The Benefits of a Remote Team

-For many small businesses and business owners, the time will come when some help with your marketing.
+For many small businesses and business owners, the time will come when you need help with your marketing.
 You may need to update your website.
 Or hire someone to manage your blog or social media.
 In either scenario, you will often have to choose between a freelancer or a marketing agency.
-Learn about the differences between hiring a freelancer and working with a marketing agency as well as the pros/cons of each to determine which serves you best.
+Learn about the differences between hiring a freelancer and working with a marketing agency, as well as the benefits of a remote team.

 This is the age-old challenge for solopreneurs.
 You hire someone to take work off your plate and then spend more time keeping them on track and telling them what to do.
 It feels easier to just do it yourself!
 Project management is often what has been overlooked – who’s in charge of keeping things on track?
 This is also where a freelancer vs a marketing agency will differ.
 With a freelancer, you will often have to direct and guide the tasks you want them to handle.
 This includes setting up systems and creating strategies.
 A freelancer is ideal for someone who wants more control – perhaps you are handing off a task you do well and what to make sure they duplicate your process.
 It will also keep more work on your plate.
 In contrast, a marketing agency will provide you with end-to-end project management.
 They bring their own systems, will create strategies and then manage task completion.
 This is ideal for an area of your business that is not your wheelhouse (or you are simply not that interested in).
 With a marketing agency, the focus is often more about meeting an objective vs. completing a task.